inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

       else:
           left = middle + 1

-    # Element is not present in the list
+    # if the subarray is empty return -1
     return -1

 def binarySearch(array, target):